andywar65/architettura/README.md

 The model window is embedded within your website, but you can go fullscreen by pressing `F` or the visor icon in the right bottom corner of the window.
 On some mobiles the image will be split in two, with stereoscopic effect.
 You will need one of those cardboard headgears to appreciate the effect.
 Press `ESC` to exit fullscreen mode.
 On laptops, if you want to look around, you have to press and drag the mouse.
 To move around press the `W-A-S-D` keys.
 On some mobiles you literally walk to explore the model, but I've never experienced that.
 Some elements like Doors have animations, just click on them.
 Last but not least, press the `Ctrl+Alt+I` to enter the Inspector mode, that makes you inspect and modify the entities of the model.
 Modifications can be saved to HTML files.

+### digitalkOmiX mode

+In this mode interaction has a different behaviour: keyboard movements are disabled, and you move around clicking on (or gazing at on mobiles) checkpoint entities.
+Any entity may be transformed into a checkpoint by associating it to a `checkpoint block` in CAD.
+Create a `digkom Page` and select the `Scene Page` you want to see with this different kind of interaction.

 ### Nesting Pages

 When you have several `Scene Pages` you can collect them under a `Scene Index Page`.
 This page acts like a blog index.
 Style is borrowed by the [Bakery](https://github.com/wagtail/bakerydemo) CSS, modify it for your needs.

+##Entities

 ### Lines